trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 When integrated with sensor fusion software, a gyro can be used to determine an object’s orientation within 3D space.
 While a gyroscope has no initial frame of reference (like gravity), you can combine its data with data from an accelerometer to measure angular position.

+You'll see Gyroscopes reporting data in Radians per Second on GoPro cameras.

 ### Magnetometer

 <img class="img-fluid" src="/assets/images/blog/2020-07-17/magnetometer-illustration.gif" alt="Magnetometer illustration" title="Magnetometer illustration" />

-Establishes cardinal direction (directional heading)
+Establishes compass direction (directional heading).

 A magnetometer, as the name suggests, measures magnetic fields.
 It can detect fluctuations in Earth’s magnetic field, by measuring the air’s magnetic flux density at the sensor’s point in space.
 Through those fluctuations, it finds the vector towards Earth’s magnetic North.

 This can be fused in conjunction with accelerometer and gyroscope data to determine absolute heading.

+You'll see Magnetometers reporting data in µT (microteslas) on GoPro cameras.

-## How data is reported
+## How 360 cameras report IMU data

 As mentioned, the data is fused together to report telemetry.